ksivamuthu/couchbase-mobile-portal/md-docs/_20/guides/couchbase-lite/swift.md

 As shown in the code snippet above, the URL scheme for remote database URLs has changed in Couchbase Lite 2.0.
 You should now use `blip:`, or `blips:` for SSL/TLS connections (or the more-standard `ws:` / `wss:` notation).
 You can access the Sync Gateway `_all_docs` endpoint [http://localhost:4984/db/\_all\_docs?include_docs=true](http://localhost:4984/db/_all_docs?include_docs=true) to check that the documents are successfully replicated.

+Couchbase Lite 2.0 uses WebSockets as the communication protocol to transmit data.
+Some load balancers are not configured for WebSocket connections by default (NGINX for example); so it might be necessary to explicitly enable them in the load balancer's configuration (see [Load Balancers](https://developer.couchbase.com/documentation/mobile/1.5/guides/sync-gateway/nginx/index.html)).

 Starting in Couchbase Lite 2.0, replication between two local databases is now supported.
 This isn't often needed, but it can be very useful.
 For example, you can implement incremental backup by pushing your main database to a mirror on a backup disk.

 ### Troubleshooting